 Each scholar will be issued a locker to use.
-All items not used in a given class, with the exception of girls' purses allowed in the dress code, must be kept in the locker.
+All items not used in each class, except for girls' purses allowed in the dress code, must be kept in the locker.
 No backpacks are allowed in the building or anywhere outside except in lockers.
 Backpacks should be used for carrying items to and from school only.
 Scholars specifically agree that they will use locker for things related to school.
 They will not deface or otherwise damage the locker that has been assigned to them.

 Scholars understand that the locker is in good, operating condition and that it will be inspected at the end of the year.
 Any damage caused by misuse of the locker will be the scholar's responsibility.
-They also agree that they will not store any item or written material in the locker that would be in conflict with the standards of Heritage Academy outlined in this handbook.
+They also agree that they will not store any item or written material in the locker that would conflict with the standards of Heritage Academy outlined in this handbook.